China will defeat coronavirus, Xi tells Trump, as doctor's death sparks outcry

 Some media outlets described Li as a hero “willing to speak the truth” but there were signs that discussion of his death was being censored.

-The death toll in mainland China reached 636 on Friday with 73 more deaths recorded the previous day and 3,143 new confirmed infections, taking the total to 31,161 cases, the National Health Commission said.
+The death toll in mainland China reached 636 with 73 more deaths recorded as of Thursday, and 3,143 new confirmed infections, taking the total to 31,161 cases, the National Health Commission said.

 The 3,143 new infections were down from Wednesday’s figure of 3,694 and 3,887 on Tuesday, but experts warned it was too early to say if the data represented a trend.